SriramVairam/Hostel_Management/README.md

 •	MySQL Database: With MySQL as the backend, data integrity and reliability are prioritized, ensuring optimal performance.

-🌟 Project Output Video on LinkedIn:

-Watch the project in action as it showcases its versatility and functionality on LinkedIn.
-Gain insights into its intuitive user interface and robust backend architecture, all crafted meticulously by a single developer passionate about delivering excellence in hostel management.

 🔧 Tools Used: